opnsense/docs/source/manual/ipv6.rst

 ..
 Note::

-    You can use this more for WAN connections only.
+    You can use this mode for WAN connections only.

 6to4 Tunnel
 -------------------------------